Cheesebaron/Xam.Forms.Mvx/README.md

 It uses ListView, Image, Label, Button and other controls from Xamarin.Forms, and these are bound to ViewModels created with MvvmCross.

-It also provides an MvvmCross implementation for the Android platform, to use Xamarin.Forms with it, this includes a custom Presenter and Activities.
+It also provides an MvvmCross implementation for the Android and iOS platform, to use Xamarin.Forms with it, this includes  custom Presenters and Activities.
 This code is based on the [Mvx-Books code](https://github.com/xamarin/quickui-beta/tree/master/Mvx-Books) (private repo, thanks [Stuart](https://github.com/slodge!).

 Screenshots
 ===========